-There’s an interesting interview with Judith Clancy up on the Kyoto Journal site at the moment, in which she reflects on her life here and the many books she has written about this city.
+Kyoto Journal have posted an an interesting interview with Judith Clancy in which she reflects on her life here in Kyoto and the many books she has written about this city.

 Kyoto city is an affair of the heart for me.
 I love the history, the art, design sense, spatial images, space of houses, safety and quiet.
 If you live abroad, you have to conform to the standards of the society, if you’re really going to live in it.
 I like Japanese standards of humanity, morality, safety, friendship… Kind of 19th century ideas perhaps, but they suit me.
 I like going to the shrine with neighbours every year to be blessed.
 It’s very comfortable to live in this city… LINK

 Judith Clancy has lived in Kyoto for more than 40 years, writing and teaching about Japanese culture.
-She is the author of three books about Kyoto, Exploring Kyoto, Kyoto Machiya Restaurant Guide and Kyoto City of Zen.
+She is the author of four books about Kyoto: Exploring Kyoto, Kyoto Machiya Restaurant Guide, Kyoto Gardens, and Kyoto City of Zen.
 Her books have opened up this city’s culture, architecture, religion and cuisine to countless visitors and long-term residents alike.
-I am very pleased to announce that Judith is also one of the contributors to our upcoming ebook release, Deep Kyoto: Walks.
+I am very pleased that Judith is also one of the contributors to our book, Deep Kyoto: Walks.

-To keep your appetites whetted while we format the book’s contents, here is an exclusive extract from the book in which Judith reflects on life in her traditional Nishijin neighbourhood.
+To whet your appetites for our book here is an exclusive extract in which Judith reflects on life in her traditional Nishijin neighbourhood.

 In many neighborhoods, neat rows of blooming potted flowers, set out in tiered rows seem to magically appear just as they are beginning to bloom.
 One wonders: where have they been all this time?
 Could these tiny homes have a secret storage area that my house lacks?